Kaykay007/Kaykay007/README.md

 - 👋 Hi, I’m @Kaykay007
 - 👀 I’m interested in solving real-life solution with technological tools
 - 🌱 I’m currently learning as i learn new things everyday as a software engineer.
--   Core Aspects - Java, Springboot, Microservices, Kubernetes and Google Cloud Platform(GCP)
+-   Core Aspects - Java, C#, Python, Springboot, Microservices, Kubernetes and Google Cloud Platform(GCP)
 - 💞️ I’m looking to collaborate on Real-life projects and Implement good Innovative Solutions to the world as a whole.

 <!---